vnchlsn/OsmoFold/docs/index.rst

 An Introduction to OsmoFold
 ---------------------------

-Vincent Nicholson¹, Sujina Maharjan¹, Thomas C. Boothby¹
+Vincent Nicholson¹, Sujina Maharjan¹, Shahar Sukenik², Thomas C. Boothby¹

-¹ Department of Molecular Biology, University of Wyoming, Laramie WY
+¹ Department of Molecular Biology, University of Wyoming, Laramie WY ² Department of Chemistry, College of Arts and Sciences, Syracuse University, Syracuse, NY

 **OsmoFold** is a tool that uses Auton and Bolen's empirical transfer free energy measurements to calculate the effect of osmolytes on protein folding.